 MLN Home MLN Committee Platform Legislators Talking Points Legislative Day Geyer Links Contact Us

 Each year, the Mizzou Legislative Network of the Mizzou Alumni Association awards the Henry S. Geyer Award.
-The award was named for Representative Geyer of St. Louis; he authored the Geyer Act of 1839, which established the University.
+The award was named for Representative Geyer of St. Louis; he authored the Geyer Act of 1839, which established the university.

 This award recognizes the work of public officials and citizens who have made a positive impact on higher education and Mizzou.
 Nominees do not have to be MU alumni.

-Click here for the 2014 Geyer Award nomination form.
+The 2014 Geyer Award nomination form.

 2013 Geyer Award Recipients